Happy Boxing Day: Free Shipping on Orders $70+ CAD

 Not Ideal for Driving

-Photochromic lenses are activated by UV light — and most car windscreens these days block those UV rays.
+Photochromic lenses are activated by UV light — and most car windshields these days block those UV rays.
 So your transition glasses might not turn dark enough to protect your eyes while you’re on the road.

 Where to Get Your Photochromic Glasses